 To explain the composition and isotope dependence of the properties of our system (see Fig.~\ref{PhDiag}), especially the similar dependence of the SST temperature and the temperature of the FM transition illustrated in Fig.~\ref{Tss(x,y)}, we propose a realistic model (Section~\ref{SecIsotope}) based predominantly on the change of the electron bandwidth with chemical and isotope composition.
 Some input, as well as the estimates of relevant parameters are taken from the {\it ab initio} band structure calculations for the limiting ``pure" compositions corresponding to $y =0$ (PrCoO$_3$) and $y =1$ (EuCoO$_3$).

 The crystal structure of PrCoO$_3$ obtained in Ref.~\onlinecite{Knizek2009} for $T=300$~K was utilized in those calculations.
 For EuCoO$_3$, the lattice parameters were taken from Ref.~\onlinecite{Baier2005}.
-The exact atomic positions for EuCoO$_3$ are unknown, therefore we used the same positions as for PrCoO$_3$ (with the correct unit cell volume for EuCoO$_3$).
-The splitting between different one-electron energy levels $\Delta_{CF}$ was calculated within the local density approximation (LDA) in the framework of the linear muffin-tin orbitals method (LMTO).~\cite{Andersen1984} Partially filled, but physically unimportant $4f$ states of the Eu and Pr were treated as frozen.~\cite{Nekrasov2003}
+The exact atomic positions for EuCoO$_3$ are unknown, and we therefore used the same positions as for PrCoO$_3$ (with the correct unit cell volume for EuCoO$_3$).
+The splitting between different one-electron energy levels $\Delta_{CF}$ was calculated within the local density approximation (LDA) in the framework of the method of linear muffin-tin orbitals (LMTO)~\cite{Andersen1984}.
+Partially filled but physically unimportant $4f$ states of the Eu and Pr were treated as frozen~\cite{Nekrasov2003}.

 The Brillouin-zone (BZ) integration in the course of self-consistency iterations was performed over a mesh of 144 {\bf k}-points in the irreducible part of the BZ.